We offer free shipping within the United States on orders of $95 or more

 However, in 1916 a group of affluent American expatriates living in Paris suggested creating a unit made up of only American pilots.
 They wanted to do this to preserve American identity and encourage the U.S. to join the war.

-In April 1916 their efforts and determination finally bore fruit.
-The Lafayette Escadrille – led by French Captain Georges Thenault – was formed.
+In April 1916 their efforts and determination finally found success.
+The Lafayette Escadrille – led by French Lt.
+Colonel Georges Thenault – was formed.

 The squadron was named after Marquis de Lafayette.
 He was a French aristocrat and military officer and regarded as a hero who fought for the French Revolution and for the U.S. in the American Revolutionary War.